Skip to content

 The process:

-Repositories with no commits (e.g. freshly created) cannot use the Git Data API because there is no existing HEAD to use as the base_tree.
+Repositories with no commits (e.g. freshly created) cannot use the GraphQL mutation because there is no existing HEAD.
 In this case, gh-infra automatically falls back to the Contents API.

 The Contents API can only operate on one file per request, so each file becomes a separate commit.
 The via setting is ignored — all files are pushed directly to the default branch.